Skip to main content

 What we’ve made together

-An amazing experience – life changing, and in some ways life affirming, seeing so many people from so many backgrounds working together.– Hornchurch community member
+An amazing experience – life changing, and in some ways life affirming, seeing so many people from so many backgrounds working together.– Hornchurch community member, 2019

 The Magic of Wild Heather

-A community cabaret with food, music and storytelling, created at Cast by the people of Doncaster.
+A community cabaret with food, music and storytelling, created at Cast by the people of Doncaster in August 2021.

 The impact of Public Acts

-Since 2017, we have collaborated with Professor Helen Nicholson and our Public Acts community to research the impact of the programme and what changes our social change, theatre and community partners, as well as our own organisation, has seen.
+Since 2017, we have collaborated with Professor Helen Nicholson and our Public Acts community to research the impact of the programme on our social change, theatre and community partners, as well as our own organisation.
 Read on for a summary of the research findings.

 Finding community